trivago/triava/tck/README.md

 	// The TCK test demands that we throw a NPE, which is IMO not required by the JSR107 Spec.
 	// While a JCache may not contain null values, this does not mean to throw NPE.
 I would expect to return false.

+# PutTest.putAll_NullKey()
+	// It disallows partial success, even though this is not explicitly required, instead the Spec reads:
+	//
+	// " * The effect of this call is equivalent to that of calling
+	//   * {@link #put(Object, Object) put(k, v)} on this cache once for each mapping
+	//   * from key <tt>k</tt> to value <tt>v</tt> in the specified map.
+	//   *
+	// * The order in which the individual puts occur is undefined."
+	//
+	// There is no mention of a "rollback" for partial failures.
+In contrast CacheWriter has explicit documentation ("remove succesful writes from the Map").
+	// The API / Spec should be changed to reflect the TCK test or vice versa.

+# CacheManagerTest createCacheSameName() and createCacheSame()
+	// Observation: Mandates to throw CacheException when "the same" cahe is to be created twice.
+	// Issue: Javadocs has no "@throws CacheException".
+It is only in the text.

+# CacheManagerTest getNullTypeCacheRequest()
+	// Observation: Mandates to throw NullPointerException when passing null as keyClass or valueClass
+	// Issue: Javadocs and Spec do not mention behavior on null.

 # CacheMBStatisticsBeanTest
 	// Three wrong assertEquals() checks, where the "expected" and "actual" parameters are exchanged.
 	// Has no influence on test result, but wrong test output. assertEquals(result, "Sooty");
 	    assertEquals(result, "Trinity");